mongodb/mongo-go-driver/bson-depth-tracking/DESIGN.md

 All of the internal calls during the validation process should use the `validate` method.
 This method will take the current depth and the maximum depth.
-An increase in the current depth number will occur before validating a BSON element of type `0x03`, `0x04`, or `0x0F`.
+An increase in the current depth number will occur before validating a BSON element of type Document (`0x03`), Array (`0x04`), or JavaScript With Scope (`0x0F`).
 If, when entering the block for validation, the current depth is greater than the maximum depth, an `ErrMaximumDepthExceeded` error must be returned.

-To allow users to set the maximum depth, each of the public `Validate` methods will take an additional parameter of `maxDepth` that will be used as the parameter of the same name to each of the `validate` methods.
+To allow users to set the maximum depth, each of the types will have a `ValidateWithDepth` method added which will take a `maxDepth` parameter that will be used as the parameter of the same name for each of the `validate methods`.
+The `Validate` methods attached to the types will use a default max depth of `100`.

 ## Testing
 Unit tests must be written for each of the paths through validation, ensuring that the current depth